AtharvaM7/atharvam7.github.io/linearalg.md

 Astronomy is not about telescopes.
-(Ends with double space).
 Computer Science is not about computers.
-(Ends with two line breaks).

 Mathematics is not about numbers.

 ## Equations In Two Variables